They don’t stand up to life.

 So lock them in your soul and lose the key.”

 Certain bands or songs will forever be intertwined with particular events or certain times in people’s lives.
 Lush are one such band, whom, in our case, will always have a special place in our heart.
 There was no world-shattering event in my life, no personal catharsis; we can’t even entertain you with a tragic “Our Tune” type story of heartbreak and redemption or the agony of unrequited love… It was quite simple, we heard their music and thought it was F***ing brilliant.
-It’s true to say Lush were underrated and unappreciated by certain sections of the music press in the early 90s who didn’t quite know how to take to Lush, they liked a drink and a laugh, where approachable and unpretentious, which seemed slightly at odds with some of their more ethereal moments.
+It’s true to say Lush were underrated and unappreciated by certain sections of the music press in the early 90s , the band liked a drink and a laugh, were approachable and unpretentious, which all seemed slightly at odds with some of their more ethereal moments.

 Still despite the ambivalent and often sexist music press Lush gathered a cult following in the UK, and seemed to be going from strength to strength.
 1996 had seen Lush release their biggest selling album yet “Lovelife” complete with top 30 singles and numerous high profile, (and not always comfortable TV slots.)
 They had just finished dates in the U.S.…..
 Then …everything fell apart…..
 As Joe Strummer once said “Whatever a group is, it was the chemical mixture of those four people that makes a group work.
 That’s a lesson everyone should learn, “Don’t mess with it!
 If it works just let it… Do whatever you have to do to bring it forward but don’t mess with it”...
 However the tragic the death of drummer Chris Acland meant Lush really had no choice but to disband, it just wouldn’t have been the same without him.